m-daniela/chat-app/Notes/Final/thesis4.md

 \newpage

-# Technologies used [^4]
+# Technologies used

-The application is a full stack web application with the frontend created with React and Redux Toolkit, for state management, and both are JavaScript libraries.
+The application [^4] is a full stack web application with the frontend created with React and Redux Toolkit, for state management.
+They are both JavaScript libraries.
 The styling is done with SCSS.

 The backend uses the express framework and the messages are sent in real-time through sockets, with the socket.io package.